The Low Power Station

 Special Thanks:

 A staff of Elecraft support team told me how to modify.
-TNX.
+MNI TNX.

 p.s.